Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: Appendix

-\begin{proof} It suffices to consider $R>0$ sufficiently large such that $\int_{\R^p\setminus B(0,R)}\Vert x\Vert\, d\mu(x)<\varepsilon$, for $\varepsilon>0$ small enough, so that the argument can be performed in the compact set $\overline{B}(0,R)$, and the statement readily follows (see also \cite[Chap.
+\begin{proof} It suffices to consider $R>0$ sufficiently large such that $\int_{E\setminus B(y_0,R)} \mathrm{d}_E(y_0,y)^p\, d\mu(y)<\varepsilon$, for $\varepsilon>0$ small enough, so that the argument can be performed in the compact set $\overline{B}(y_0,R)$, and the statement readily follows (see also \cite[Chap.
 5]{Santambrogio_2015}). \end{proof}

-There exist a number of results in the literature quantifying the convergence of empirical measures $\mu^E_Y$ towards $\mu\in\mathcal{P}(\R^p)$ and providing rates of convergence, most in a probabilistic context, like \cite{FournierGuillin_PTRF2015} where $Y$ consists of $N$ random variables having the same distribution as $\mu$.
-In the result hereafter, $Y$ is deterministic and the rate of convergence is the one obtained by Riemann integration.
+Several results in the literature quantify the convergence of empirical measures $\mu^e_{Y^N}$ to $\mu\in\mathcal{P}(E)$, mostly in a probabilistic context (see, e.g., \cite{FournierGuillin_PTRF2015}, where $Y$ consists of $N$ i.i.d. random variables of distribution $\mu$).
+In the lemma below, $Y$ is deterministic and the rate is that obtained from Riemann integration.